spack/spack/lib/spack/docs/packaging_guide.rst

 This guide is intended for developers or administrators who want to package software so that Spack can install it.
-It assumes that you have at least some familiarty with Python, and that you've read the :ref:`basic usage guide <basic-usage>`, especially the part about :ref:`specs <sec-specs>`.
+It assumes that you have at least some familiarity with Python, and that you've read the :ref:`basic usage guide <basic-usage>`, especially the part about :ref:`specs <sec-specs>`.